cxcodes12/AROF_Evaluation/README.md

 # AROF_Evaluation
 The purpose of this project is to implement and evaluate the Adaptive Rank Ordef Filter published by C.-H. Hsieh and P.-C. Huang in 2009 WRI World Congress on Computer Science and Information Engineering, vol. 7, 2009, pp. 90-94.
+AROF filter is inspired by the Adaptive Median Filter which the authors improved to get a better filter.
+Both filters (AROF and AMF) have been implemented in Python.
+Both are evaluated on many images published here, which have been affected by artifficial impulsive noise with density ranging from 10% up to 90% in each color channel (RGB).
+Their performance is evaluated using PSNR, SNR, MAE and SSIM values.
+The comparison included AROF, AMF, classic median and arithmetic mean filters.
+The AROF filter is proved to be the best choice for impulsive noise, being able to remove even 90% impulsive noise from color images.